codetaylor/artisan-worktables-1.12/docs/integrations/index.md

 # Mod Integrations

+For mod integration details, see the [docs for Artisan Integrations](https://artisan-integrations.readthedocs.io).

-Recipes can have requirements that are specific to mod integrations such as GameStages or Reskillable.
+Recipes can have requirements that are specific to mod integrations.
 These requirements are added using the following builder method:

 ```java
 RecipeBuilder addRequirement(IMatchRequirementBuilder requirementBuilder);